morrownr/88x2bu-20210702/README.md

 You will need to have sufficient access rights to use `sudo`, so that arbitrary commands can be executed as the `root` user.
 (If the command `sudo echo Yes` returns "Yes", with or without having to enter your password, you do have sufficient access rights.)

 DKMS is used for the installation.
-DKMS is a system utility which will automatically recompile and install this driver when a new kernel is installed.
+DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.